It was American philanthropist Melinda Gates who said, “A woman with a voice is by definition a strong woman.”

 To have a voice you have to have a choice and championing the cause for women’s services in the north west for the last 30 years has been charity Lancashire Women.

-The renaming for the charity came in the same year as the 100th anniversary of the Suffrage movement and an important time where promoting greater gender parity in the workplace has again been at the fore.
+The re brand came in the same year as the 100th anniversary of the Suffrage movement and an important time where promoting greater gender parity in the workplace has again been at the fore.

 Amanda says it’s not some revolutionary concept – women’s centres have existed as far back as those early suffrage rumblings.